RustyBamboo/lie/README.md

 where the path to the wheel file is filled out appropriately to the version python you have.

 ### Building for manylinux

-> WIP: manylinux and OpenBLAS not happy.

-This is for building a generic linux wheel, such as to publish on PyPi:

 ```
 cd lie